When I take my dog out on our local trails, I want him to walk on a loose leash, pay attention to me and not jump on people.

 First, a couple of basics:

-- Exercise your dog before training sessions, if possible.
+- Exercise your dog before training sessions.

 - Provide hard exercise every day for active dogs.